ExpeditionRPG/expedition/docs/index.md

 * [428 Choice Missing Title](errors/428.md)
 * [500 Internal Error](errors/500.md)

+## Helpful resources and tips

+* When it comes to including rolls and skill checks in quests, we believe that a few subtle tweaks will make your quests a lot more fun:
+  * If there is no danger, there is no roll.
+Just assume your players will take the time to do it right.
+  * If there is danger, specify it before they roll: if you fail to climb the rope, you'll lose 2 health.
+* Balancing combat: generally, start with a tier 3 encounter, and build up 1 additional tier per fight up to around tier sum 6 or 7 for a boss fight.
+Every 4 tier sum of loot you award out of combat means they'll be able to defeat one additional tier in their next fight (ie if you give htem 8 tier of loot right before the boss fight, you can pit them against a tier 9 fight with a reasonable chance of success)
+* A [fantastic video](http://www.gdcvault.com/play/1023346/Choice-Consequence-and) that covers designing meaningful and fulfilling decision design in quests.

 ## How do I share quests?
 Can multiple people edit a quest?

 You can share quests!
 Simply share the Google Doc with whoever you'd like to collaborate with.